EvieHarv/HypixelStats/README.md

     - Complete the installer.
     - The installer should automatically create a Desktop Icon.
 You can run the program from there.
 - If you're on linux, use the `.AppImage` and you're done.
-- If you're on MAC, good luck.
-Run it with node.
+- If you're on MAC, reference the [Building](https://github.com/EthanHarv/HypixelStats/wiki/Building) article.

 ### Setup